Healthy salad recipes? Aren't all salads good for you?

 If you are out and about and buying your salad at a salad bar then you are at an advantage.
 You can pick and choose and so avoid high starch/low fibre foods and anything slathered in dressings.

-Another question you might want to ask - how is your purchased salad produced and packed? - or maybe you might rather stay ignorant (sometimes you wonder if it is better that way) as producers may use methods of packaging that you do not approve of.
+Another question you might want to ask - how is your purchased salad produced and packed? - or maybe you might rather stay ignorant (sometimes you wonder if it is better that way) as producers may use methods of growing, transporting and packaging that you might not approve of.

 Use the links below for some more ideas for healthy salad recipes